-Additionally, the bill creates a pilot program specific to Grayson County, which applies to semiconductor wafer manufacturing facilities that begin operations between January 1, 2025, and December 31, 2025, and to associated cement production facilities.
-The Bureau of Economic Geology is tasked with conducting a study to analyze the impact of aggregate production on seismic activity and vibrational disturbances, with a report due by August 1, 2026.
-The bill also prohibits the issuance of permits for new aggregate production facilities within 10 miles of a semiconductor facility during the study period, which is set to expire on September 1, 2031.
+Additionally, the bill creates a pilot program specifically for Grayson County, which applies to semiconductor wafer manufacturing facilities that begin operations between January 1, 2025, and December 31, 2025, and to associated cement and aggregate production facilities.
+The Bureau of Economic Geology is tasked with conducting a study to analyze the impact of aggregate production on seismic activity and to determine if a minimum distance is necessary between these facilities and semiconductor manufacturing sites.
+The bill also prohibits the issuance of permits for new cement or aggregate production facilities within 10 miles of a semiconductor facility in Grayson County until the study is completed.
+The provisions of this subchapter will expire on September 1, 2031.

 Senate Committee Report: ()